curlyapollo/notepad--/README.md

 • Settings

-### 6. Automatically save open files.
+### 6. To save open files automatically.
 The frequency of saving is set in the Settings window.
-### 7. Choose the color scheme of the application in the settings.
+### 7. To choose the color scheme of the application in the settings.
-### 8. Format the selected fragment by changing the text style according to the following parameters:
+### 8. To format the selected fragment by changing the text style according to the following parameters:

 • Italic